-The President of the Medical Staff, the chair of any department in which the affected Medical Staff Member has privileges, the Vice President of Medical Affairs, the Administrator, the chair of the Credentials Committee, or the chair of the Board of Directors shall each have the authority, based on imminent danger to the health of any individual, to suspend all or any portion of the Clinical Privileges of a Medical Staff Member or other individual for a period of time of up to, and including, fourteen (14) days, and such suspension shall become effective immediately upon imposition and shall be reported immediately to the Administrator, the President of the Medical Staff, and the chair of the Credentials Committee.
+The President of the Medical Staff, the chair of any department in which the affected Medical Staff Member has privileges, the Vice President of Medical Affairs, the Administrator or the chair of the Board of Directors shall each have the authority, based on imminent danger to the health of any individual, to suspend all or any portion of the Clinical Privileges of a Medical Staff Member or other individual for a period of time of up to, and including, fourteen (14) days, and such suspension shall become effective immediately upon imposition and shall be reported immediately to the Administrator and the President of the Medical Staff.
 Such precautionary suspension shall be deemed an interim precautionary step in the professional review activity to be taken with respect to the individual but is not a complete professional review action in and of itself.